 Scientific American feature article on SSEP: February 17, 2015

 Download: 2-page SSEP Overview used for Congressional Briefings (PDF)

 Subscribe to the Blog to receive email notification of breaking SSEP News.
 Use the Subscribe Box at the bottom of the right column on the main SSEP website.

-On this SSEP Community Network Hubsite you can learn about the 60 communities across the U.S. and Canada that are taking part in the Student Spaceflight Experiments Program (SSEP) and the over 280 organizational partners at the local level.
+On this SSEP Community Network Hubsite you can learn about the 134 communities across the U.S. and Canada that have been engaged in the Student Spaceflight Experiments Program (SSEP), and the over 800 organizational partners at the local level thus far.